bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 35°
-- Mostly Clear
+- Partly Cloudy
-- 87% humidity
+- 91% humidity
 - 9 mph wind
-- 36% cloud cover
+- 41% cloud cover
 - 38 AQI 🟩
 - About 2.4 inches of snow on the ground
-- 0.17 inches of rain expected in the next 48 hours
+- 0.32 inches of rain and 0.08 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>